How does the school communicate important information?

 What is the Armor?

 The Armor is the King’s Jr. High mentor program.
-Every student is placed into a small mentor group with an adult leader.
-Students participate in either the Extreme Armor or Armor Adventure, monthly mentor meetings, and service projects in their mentor groups.
+Students have the opportunity to participate in a small mentor group with an adult leader.
+Students participate in either the 7th grade Armor Blast or the 8th grade Armor Adventure, mentor meetings and service projects.
 Mentor meetings focus on spiritual encouragement, leadership training and character development.